lukso-network/docs/docs/learn/migrate-to-lukso.md

 ## Migrating from other EVM Chain

-As LUKSO is an EVM-compatible chain (_"Ethereum twin"_), any smart contract written for Ethereum (compiling to EVM bytecode) can be re-deployed on LUKSO.
-You only need to set up your application to connect to a [LUKSO RPC endpoint](../networks/mainnet/parameters) to deploy it on the LUKSO chain.
+LUKSO is EVM-compatible, so any Ethereum smart contract can be redeployed on LUKSO by connecting to a [LUKSO RPC endpoint](../networks/mainnet/parameters).

-Developers are encouraged to use the LSP standards to leverage their features and improve the features and overall experience of their protocols.
-Therefore, some codebases might require to be adjusted to convert ERC interactions to LSP interactions.
-The section below provides more details.
+Developers are encouraged to use LSP standards to enhance the experience using their projects.
+Some codebases may need adjustments to convert ERC interactions to LSP interactions.
+More details are provided below.

-## From Wallets → to 🆙
+## From Wallets to 🆙

 <div style={{textAlign: 'center', color: 'grey'}}>
   <img